easoplee/pelvic_project/README.md

 2D models
 - U-Net with ResNet-34 as encoder
 - DeepLabV3
-- Segmenter
+- Segmenter (still in progress)

-Set the model type and set the variable training to True to run the specific model.
+Set the model type ('unet', 'deeplabv3') and set the variable training to True to train the specific model.

 3D models
 - U-NET

 ## Results

-2D binary and multi-class segmentation acheiving dice score of 0.8-0.9.
+2D binary and multi-class segmentation acheiving dice score of 0.7-0.9.
 Trained for 30 epochs.
 Check out the figs/boxplots directory for boxplot result for each model and bone segmentation.
 More documentation will be added under this section in the future.

+## 2D to 3D Model

+A .tif file is created by stacking all the 2D predicted masks.
+Then, 3D isosurface is created.
+Then, the triangulation method is used to save the 3D model in .stl file.
+Please refer to mask/patient05/image_viewer3d.m MATLAB code.

+## Website

+It uses the .stl file created in the previous step.
+As of now, .stl file must be converted to .gltf through an external source, but we plan to fix this issue soon.
+A simple website has been created.
+It is able to load an example model and provide 3D interactable display.

+## Future Plans

+The final goal is to create a website that takes in pelvic MRI scan that consists of multiple 2D slices and outputs an interactable 3D display of the bone the user chooses (femur, spine, sacrum, ilium).
+There needs to be a smooth transition along the whole process in the backend.

+We plan to continue adding more features to the website.